snimu/blog/contents/the-perfect-vlm/article.md

 I will get to the details of training and inferencing this setup, but first, some general advantages that we can already determine:

-- Multi-scale prediction seems to work very well.
+- We will see in a moment that we are doing [Visual Autoregressive Modeling: Scalable Image Generation via Next-Scale Prediction](https://arxiv.org/abs/2404.02905) (multi-scale generation), which seems to work very well.
 It allows the model to first generate rough outlines of an image at low resolution, then refine them step-by-step.
+We are predicting one scale, then the next, and so on.
+And since the model sees its own outputs through the image-encoder, this is meaningful multi-scale generation.
-- We are using multi-scale generation, so a diffusion model, which is naively best at the very local and high-frequency components of an image, can still get the low-frequency, rough outlines right.
+- Because we are using multi-scale generation, a diffusion model, which is naively best at the very local and high-frequency components of an image, can still get the low-frequency, rough outlines right.
 - This method of generation allows us to use a bidirectional mask, which should be superior to a causal mask not just in understanding the image at the previous scale, but also at generating good representations at the current scale.
 It also means that we can generate the hidden states for the entire image at once (per resolution), instead of token-by-token, and then just use a cheap diffusion model for a few steps on top.
 - We get all the advantages of diffusion models:
   - Image diversity / easy re-generation with a different noise seed from cached hidden states